Overnight No Knead Bread

 There are 67 calories in one once of the bread.
 And following are the steps how I calculate that:

-Right after the bread is baked, I weigh it.
+Right after the bread is baked, I weigh it (I am using this food scale).
 It usually comes out to 22 – 23 ounces.

 We know there are 30 grams in one serving of flour (per manufacturer).
 There is 110 calories in the 30 grams of flour.